Winged-Monotone/wm-extendedweapons-pcg/README.md

 READ ME:
 Hm, so this is my first time doing the moddy thing haha this is really just a pet project, nothing too serious!
-But I do love this kinds so I might as well!
+But I do love this kinds of stuff so I might as well!
 So I guess I should start with talking about the aim of this mod and what it intends to add/modify.
 Actually, well, its more like two mods in one.

 	* Extended Weaponry
 	I just wanted to add some more diversity in terms of weapons you can find, modify and create in the end-world.
 Some of which will be proper weapons that you can find, while other's seem like insane machinations of a society trying to survive in a cataclysmic event!